alokm/defi-wallet/ideas.md

 * It is used to develop applications for Android, Android TV, iOS, macOS, tvOS, Web, Windows and UWP by enabling developers to use React's framework along with native platform capabilities.

-# Integrate Lightning as the instant final settlement backbone to access multichain
+# Integrate Lightning

-[Lightning](https://github.com/lnbook/lnbook)
+As the instant final settlement solution to complement Bitcoin and other chains [Lightning](https://github.com/lnbook/lnbook)